Where To Stay in London: Best Areas and hotels

 Best Areas To Stay in London

-While there are many neighborhoods to choose from, the best one for you is an area that suits your preferences, is close to the sights most important to you, and one where you will feel comfortable and enjoy coming back to at the end of each day.
+While there are many neighborhoods to choose from, the best one for you is an area that suits your preferences, is close to sights you want to see, and feels comfortable.

 Kensington